 10. Specific School Policies and Procedures

 It is essential to thoroughly review your teaching contract to gain a clear understanding of the specific school policies and procedures that you must adhere to.
+The contract requires teachers to comply with all rules and regulations established by the school district.
 These policies may cover various areas, including:

 - Classroom management